TheEliForbes/cronus-monitoring/README.md

          sudo ./create.sh

-3. Verify that Kube-State-Metrics' Prometheus endpoint is operational.
+3. Verify that the stack setup is operational

-         ./curl.sh

-4. Verify that InfluxDB is operational, and receiving CPU data from Telegraf.

-         ./query.sh -c

-5. Verify that Telegraf scrapes Kube-State-Metrics' Prometheus endpoint, and sends data to InfluxDB

-         ./query.sh -k
+         ./verifySetup.sh

-6. Now that the stack is set up, define the TICKscripts.
+4. Now that the stack is set up, define the TICKscripts.

-        6.1 `./copyTickScripts.sh`
+        4.1 `./copyTickScripts.sh`

-        6.2 `./defineTickTasks.sh`
+        4.2 `./defineTickTasks.sh`

-        6.2.1 -- If 6.2 doesn't work, run the commands below.
+        4.2.1 -- If 6.2 doesn't work, run the commands below.

-        6.2.2 `./connectToKapacitorContainer.sh`
+        4.2.2 `./connectToKapacitorContainer.sh`

-        6.2.3 `chmod +x TICKscripts/defineTasks.sh`
+        4.2.3 `chmod +x TICKscripts/defineTasks.sh`

-        6.2.4 `./TICKscripts/defineTasks.sh`
+        4.2.4 `./TICKscripts/defineTasks.sh`

 ## Usage